fujifish/far/README.md

 #### `deploy`

-When deploying the image is tagged with value of the `tag` option.
-If the tag option is not provided, an attempt is made to read the `version` file from the local package.json.
+When deploying, the image is tagged with value of the `tag` option.
+If the tag option is not provided, an attempt is made to use the `version` value from a local package.json.
 If the tag already exists in the remote AWS respository then the deploy fails.

 If `draft` is set to `true` then the image tag is suffixed with the current timsestamp so that every time a deploy is executed a unqiue image tag is created for the deployment.
 It is recommended that for production deployments `draft` be set to `false`.

+##### Environment Variables

+`far` automatically defines three environment variables that are available to the running service:

+* `AWS_REGION` - the AWS region that the service is deployed in
+* `AWS_CLUSTER` - the cluster name running the service
+* `MS_NAME` - the service name suffixed with the environment name, for example, if the service name is `my-project` and the env is `prod` then MS_NAME valus is `my-project-prod`

+You may specify additional environment variables in the configuration file under the `variables` option

+##### Secrets

+The `secrets` configuration option is a list of files to securly make available to the service via the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
+During the `deploy` command, `far` reads the contents of a secret file and uploads it to the secrets manager in the account, giving it the name `${MS_NAME}/FILE_NAME`.

+Files that are specified as `secrets` in the configuration file are automatically exluded from the built docker image.

+You can specify additional files/directories to exclude from the docker image by listing them in the `.dockerignore` file.

 ```bash
 $ far deploy help